LMundy98/USRefugees2025/Spreadsheets/Supplemental/Supplemental ReadMe.md

 (3) Under the column “Dataset and Data Dictionary,” select Use of Force Incidents and Officers/Agents Using Force and Use of Force by Type

 (4) Click the link to download the FY22-FY25 YTD data

+### Census Folder

+Contains multiple tables generated from the American Community Survey.
+Data was not cleaned/condensed as more specific refugee data was found elsewhere.